 Unlike other private investors who are mostly engaged with startup capital, the Private Equity Firms are involved with growth capital.
 Private Equity is generally used for companies which already grown to a specific size and want to grow further or use an exit strategy, which may not be available to them via traditional means of financing.
 If you are a small business in the early stages, or even with just a business idea, then you are probably a bit too early for Private Equity Firms.
-Most Private Equity Firms are on a lookout for companies which are in a much later stage and require large sums of money (around $5 million or more) along with some sort of asset that they can leverage.
+Most Private Equity Firms are on the lookout for companies that are in a much later stage and require large sums of money (around $5 million or more) along with some sort of asset that they can leverage.

-How Private Equity Firms Work?
+How do Private Equity Firms work?